borderstep/Wise_Borderless_Import/README.md

 * Amount
 * Description

-On first intstall it prompts the user for an API key with Read Permissions that is later saved into the document properties.
+On the first execution the add-on prompts the user for an Wise API key with Read Permissions that is later saved into the document properties.
 ___
 Feel free to branch and update this script with more features.
 For example selection of Personal/Business account, or more detailed transaction descriptions.